 Seventeen volts is not very much as far as electrical systems are concerned.
 Granted, this is a “worst-case” scenario with 60 Hz AC voltage and excellent bodily conductivity, but it does stand to show how little voltage may present a serious threat under certain conditions.

-Research has provided an approximate set of figures for electrical resistance of human contact points under different conditions (see end of chapter for information on the source of this data):
+Research has provided an approximate set of figures for electrical resistance of human contact points under different conditions (see the end of the chapter for information on the source of this data):

 With two hands, the bodily contact area is twice as great as with one hand.
 This is an important lesson to learn: electrical resistance between any contacting objects diminishes with increased contact area, all other factors being equal.
-With two hands holding the pipe, electrons have two, parallel routes through which to flow from the pipe to the body (or vice-versa).
+With two hands holding the pipe, the current has two, parallel routes through which to flow from the pipe to the body (or vice-versa).